awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

    notepad $profile

-You might need to create both the profile directory and the profile itself if they do not already exist.
+You might need to create both the profile directory and the profile itself, if they do not already exist.